 This course introduces students to a core set of research methodologies used in sociolinguistic research.
 Quantitative research collects and analyses numerical data, while qualitative research involves non-numerical data and attempts to resist the seductions of quantification.
 Students will acquire theoretical knowledge and hands-on experience in a number of research methods and approaches for examining different aspects of language use in its social and societal contexts.
 These may include interviews, surveys, ethnography, observation, discourse analysis, conversational analysis and multimodal analysis.
 Students will learn how to develop research projects, pose research questions, collect data and reflect on research ethics.

-At the end of the course, students should have:
+Upon successful completion of the course, students should be able to:

-Attendance and Participation 10%
+Attendance and participation (10%)

-Suggested readings will be provided throughout the course.
+Other required and recommended readings will be provided throughout the course.
 Students are expected to source additional readings related to their research topics.